batect/batect.dev/docs/getting-started/comparison.md

   works fine as a standalone program in your local and CI environments
 - Earthly has a larger support community
 - Earthly is more focused on Docker, less abstracted from details than Batect
+- Caching has overlapping and dissimilar features.
+  Earthly is closer to Docker-style caching of layers
-- Earthly uses syntax like that of a `Dockerfile` for its configuration (called `Earthfile`).
+- Earthly configuration uses syntax like that of `Dockerfile` (called `Earthfile`) with some syntax borrowed from `Makefile` (but without the obsession for `<TAB>`s).
   Batect uses YAML for configuration syntax
+- Earthly and Batect cache for you in different situations.
+  Earthly tends to be more automatic for caching
 - Earthly is very verbose, and does not have options to quiet the output.
   (Try the `-o quiet` option in Batect)
-- Configuration for Earthly can be more complex in some cases, less so in others
+- Configuration for Earthly can be more specific than Batect, but as a result also be more flexible.
+Each project needs to evaluate this for themselves

 ## Batect compared to CI tools with a local runner